 This post may contain affiliate links.
 If you make a purchase, I receive a commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

 Chile’s natural scenery ranges from the world’s driest desert to vast icefields and glaciers, the highest mountain range outside Asia and even rainforests.
 Meanwhile, its cities are colourful and relaxed, the people are friendly and the food and wine is magnificent.
 Slow travel is the ideal way of backpacking through Chile, but if you only have two weeks in Chile you can still experience plenty of what this country has to offer.

 Where to go in Chile depends on your preferences.
 As the country is very long and thin – over 2,650 miles (4,270 km) long, in fact, and an average of just over 100 miles (175 km) wide – your Chile backpacking itinerary will need to be selective.

-If you are arriving on an international flight, like me, chances are you will arrive in the capital city of Santiago de Chile.
-Would you rather head down from Santiago to the southernmost extremities of Chile and go backpacking in the Patagonia region?
-Or fly 2000 miles (3500 km) east to see the mysterious moai statues of Easter Island?
-Or travel 1000 miles (1600 km) north to experience the delights of the Atacama desert?
+If you are arriving on an international flight, chances are you will arrive in the capital city of Santiago de Chile.
+Would you rather head down from Santiago to the southernmost extremities of Chile and go backpacking in Patagonia?
+Perhaps you’re keen to fly 2000 miles (3500 km) east to see the mysterious moai statues of Easter Island?
+Or to venture 1000 miles (1600 km) north to experience the delights of the Atacama desert?